 Related I2UD Projects

-“Development Corridors and Urban Development Strategies” and “Slum Improvement Strategies and Social Inclusion,” Presentations by Dr. Mona Serageldin, 11th United Nations Conference on Trade and Development, São Paulo, Brazil, 2004
+“Development Corridors and Urban Development Strategies” and “Slum Improvement Strategies and Social Inclusion,” Presentations by Mona Serageldin, 11th United Nations Conference on Trade and Development, São Paulo, Brazil, 2004

 Abstract

-Dr. Mona Serageldin authored a presentation, “Development Corridors and Urban Development Strategies,” for the 11th UN Conference on Trade and Development in June 2004 held in São Paulo, Brazil.
+Mona Serageldin authored a presentation, “Development Corridors and Urban Development Strategies,” for the 11th UN Conference on Trade and Development held in São Paulo, Brazil in June 2004.
 Her speech addresses the challenges affecting urban management and development at national and local levels.

-Additionally, Dr. Serageldin presented a slide presentation on “Slum Improvement Strategies and Social Inclusion” on a panel titled “Metropolitan Policies, Urbanization and Regularization of Informal Settlements” at the 11th UN Conference.
-This presentation details a case study from South Africa, reviewing slum upgrading efforts, details of national expenditures, and housing patterns.
-Photography depicts people and neighborhoods, economic enterprises, and housing in South Africa.
-Continues with detailed images of people, neighborhoods, city housing and housing density in urban places from around the globe.
+Additionally, Serageldin presented a slide presentation titled “Slum Improvement Strategies and Social Inclusion” for a panel on Metropolitan Policies, Urbanization and Regularization of Informal Settlements at the conference.
+This presentation details a case study from South Africa, reviewing slum upgrading efforts, national expenditures, and housing patterns.
+Photographs depict people and neighborhoods, economic enterprises, and housing in South Africa.

 [Excerpt: “Development Corridors and Urban Development Strategies,” pages 1, 2, 4-5.]